 Does Premarital Counseling Really Work?

-When a couple gets engaged, the focus is almost entirely on the celebration.
+When a couple gets engaged, the focus is often entirely on the celebration.
 But as the wedding industry has grown, so has the field of premarital counseling, leading many to wonder: Does it actually make a difference, or is it just an extra hurdle before the big day?
 The data suggests it's far more than a formality.

 Research consistently shows that couples who engage in premarital counseling report greater levels of marital satisfaction and a significantly lower risk of divorce, sometimes by as much as 30%.
 However, the success of counseling isn't about preventing fights.
 It's about providing a roadmap for navigating them when the honeymoon phase eventually transitions into real life.